 In 2011 the UK published its National Ecosystem Assessment (UKNEA), which included extensive analysis of the UK’s ecosystems and ecosystem services.
 This approach is now widely embedded in natural environment policy across the UK.

 The ecosystems approach can provide a transparent though still complex framework that allows a better understanding of the impacts of projects, programmes and policies on ecosystems and the services they provide.

-HLF welcomes projects that wish to use MEA terminology to distinguish the different types of ecosystem services and the goods that they produce, as well as to illustrate the positive impacts of an HLF funded project on ecosystem services.
+We welcome projects that wish to use MEA terminology to distinguish the different types of ecosystem services and the goods that they produce, as well as to illustrate the positive impacts of a heritage project on ecosystem services.
 Due to the complexity of the language and the emerging nature of the science we do not expect or require projects to use ecosystem terminology but larger projects may find it helpful in reporting benefits or losses.

 If you are a community group thinking of carrying out a natural heritage project you may need specialist help.
 You can find help from a number of sources including your local authority, your local county or country wildlife trust, specialist species or habitat groups such as the Wildfowl and Wetlands Trust (WWF), Amphibian and Reptile Conservation or Plantlife.

 Your group may also benefit from specialist training in biological identification and conservation management techniques so remember to ask for funding to provide training, expert advice, mentoring or to allow visits to other similar sites.
 It is surprisingly easy to damage vulnerable natural habitats simply by failing to appreciate their subtleties, over enthusiastic ground clearance or by using the wrong management techniques.